Civil rights movement: March on Washington, 1963

 Randolph and Bayard Rustin were the chief planners of the March on Washington for Jobs and Freedom, which they proposed in 1962.
-In 1963, the Kennedy administration initially opposed the march out of concern it would negatively impact the drive for passage of civil rights legislation.
-However, Randolph and King were firm that the march would proceed.
+In 1963, the Kennedy administration initially opposed the march, concerned that it would undermine the drive to pass civil rights legislation.
+However, Randolph and King were firm in their belief that the march would proceed.
 With the march going forward, the Kennedys decided it was important to work to ensure its success.
 Concerned about the turnout, President Kennedy enlisted the aid of white church leaders and Walter Reuther, president of the UAW, to help mobilize white supporters for the march.

 The march was held on August 28, 1963.
-Unlike the planned 1941 march, for which Randolph included only black-led organizations in the planning, the 1963 march was a collaborative effort of all of the major civil rights organizations, the more progressive wing of the labor movement, and other liberal organizations.
+Unlike the planned 1941 march, in which Randolph included only black-led organizations, the 1963 march was a collaborative effort involving all the major civil rights organizations, the more progressive wing of the labor movement, and other liberal organizations.
 The march had six official goals: